"Waveforms" at the Horizon: Absorbed fluxes at leading PM order

 we thus obtain the waveform coefficients.
 We note that these are exponentially suppressed for large $\mathsf{u}$, i.e.~$\omega \gg b^{-1}$, while they go to a constant for small $u$, i.e.~in the soft limit $\omega \ll b^{-1}$.
 Contrary to the usual waveforms at infinity, they do not exhibit a $1/\omega$ pole in the soft regime.\\ Inserting the waveform coefficients \eqref{eq:relation_W_Z_LO} into \eqref{eq:absEJgr}, we find the following expressions for the amount of absorbed energy and angular momentum per unit of frequency

-We note that, due to the absence of a $1/\omega$ pole in $W_{\ell m,+2}^H$, the absorbed angular momentum is insensitive to static $\delta(\omega)$ contributions, unlike the one emitted to infinity \cite{Manohar:2022dea,DiVecchia:2022owy}.
+We note that, due to the absence of a $1/\omega$ pole in $W_{\ell m,+2}^H$, the absorbed angular momentum is insensitive to static $\delta(\omega)$ contributions, unlike the one emitted to infinity \cite{Manohar:2022dea,DiVecchia:2022owy,Heissenberg:2024umh,Heissenberg:2025ocy}.
 This is also supported by the explicit check in Section~\ref{sec:nonrel_check} below.\\ Finally, performing the integrals we obtain the (total) absorbed energy and angular momentum

 The result for the energy agrees with~\cite{Goldberger:2020wbx,Jones:2023ugm}, while the one for the absorbed angular momentum is new.
+The total absorbed energy is one of the dissipative observables that have recently been analysed in~\cite{Warburton:2025ymy} with a numerical self-force approach to gravitational scattering.
+At large values of the impact parameter, the results of~\cite{Warburton:2025ymy} are consistent with the analytic formula above for the absorbed energy, see Fig.~6 of~\cite{Warburton:2025ymy}.
+The author performed\footnote{We would like to thank Niels Warburton for sharing this result, see also~\cite{Warburton_nordita}.} a similar numerical check for the absorbed angular momentum finding, at leading PM order, agreement with~\eqref{eq:Jabs}.

 The results \eqref{eq:resultWh22m2}--\eqref{eq:Jabs} are valid for relativistic velocities of the light object, i.e.~for generic $\sigma>1$.
 Moreover, although we have derived them by applying leading-order perturbation theory in the probe limit, we expect them to be exact in the mass ratio $\mu/M_\text{BH}$ to leading order in the PM expansion, due to the fact that PM expressions are simple polynomials in the masses and leading PM ones are actually \emph{monomials} \cite{Damour:2019lcq,Heissenberg:2025fcr}.
 Indeed, \cite{Goldberger:2020wbx,Jones:2023ugm} derived the absorbed energy for generic masses, to leading order in $G$, and verified that \eqref{eq:Eabs} provides the complete result at that order.